New To Care

 Home care, sometimes also called care at home or domiciliary care, is where a Care Assistant or support worker visits someone in their own home to look after them.
 This might be for just a short time after coming out of hospital or while a relative is away, or it might be a long-term arrangement, with multiple visits a day.

-For many people first starting out in a new care job, personal care can seem quite daunting.
+For many people starting out in a new care job, personal care can seem quite daunting.
 In this blog, we explain exactly what is involved in personal care as a Care Assistant and some of the reasons why people may need help with personal care.
-There are many different types of care and therefore many different paths you can take in your care career.
-These include:

 • Domiciliary care involves providing support and assistance to individuals within their own homes or communities.
-Clinical care offers specialised medical attention tailored to individuals with specific medical conditions.

 • Extra care provides an elevated level of residential support within a dedicated facility, allowing residents to maintain their homes while accessing communal areas for social interaction.